I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_fs_attribute_information.md

 </td>
 </tr>
 </table>

-### -field MaximumComponentNameLength
+            `FileSystemName`

+            File system name.

+            `FileSystemNameLength`

+            Length, in bytes, of the file system name.

+            `MaximumComponentNameLength`

             Maximum file name component length, in bytes, supported by the specified file system.
-A file name component
-      is that portion of a file name between backslashes.
+A file name component is that portion of a file name between backslashes.

-### -field FileSystemNameLength

-Length, in bytes, of the file system name.

-### -field FileSystemName

-File system name.

-## -remarks
+    ## Remarks
         This information can be queried in either of the following ways:

 Call <a href="..\fltkernel\nf-fltkernel-fltqueryvolumeinformation.md">FltQueryVolumeInformation</a> or
        <a href="..\ntifs\nf-ntifs-zwqueryvolumeinformationfile.md">ZwQueryVolumeInformationFile</a>, passing